compromise-evident/ProximitySieve/README.md

 n's gap to another prime is not representative of this billion-element sieve that's being marked with primes less than said limit. n's gap is just the largest found.
-Based on stats, the larger the gap, the higher n's primality likeliness.
+Statistical analysis shows larger gaps mean higher primality likeliness.